-So the Analytics people has to be the one that simplifies the decision making process.
-They have to be the ones that help people consume the information in a way that is simple, not time consuming, not confusing and as univocal as possible.
+So the Analytics people has to be the ones that simplify the decision making process.
+They have to be the ones that help people consume the information in a way that is simple, it is not time consuming, it is not confusing and as univocal as possible.

 On the other hand the person that receives the report doesn’t have all that context so it fills the lack of context with personal inferences.
 This is really bad and risky.

 So we can say that the most important skill that an analyst has to have is to be able to tell a story where there is almost no room for personal subjectivities (If you want to know about mental models you can read about it in the post “Are you still struggling with data?
 Here is why”).

 This is how a Dashboards normally looks like:

 What are your thoughts about that Dashboard?
 Don’t be that bad.
 It can like you or not, but the main problem of that type of Dashboard (and not just this one in particular) is that you need a lot of context to understand what’s the story it is trying to tell.
 That’s ok for people in operations because the day by day work gives them the required context along with granularity, which is an important “Feature” when you are operating something.